10: Altruism

 When Do People Help?

-Social psychologists are interested in answering this question because it is apparent that people vary in their tendency to help others.
-In 2010 for instance, Hugo Alfredo Tale-Yax was stabbed when he apparently tried to intervene in an argument between a man and woman.
+Social psychologists are interested in answering this question because people vary in their tendency to help others.
+In 2010, for instance, Hugo Alfredo Tale-Yax was stabbed when he apparently tried to intervene in an argument between a man and a woman.
 As he lay dying in the street, only one man checked his status, but many others simply glanced at the scene and continued on their way.
 (One passerby did stop to take a cellphone photo, however.)
 Unfortunately, failures to come to the aid of someone in need are not unique, as the segments on “What Would You Do?” show.
 Help is not always forthcoming for those who may need it the most.
 Trying to understand why people do not always help became the focus of bystander intervention research (e.g., Latané & Darley, 1970).

 To answer the question regarding when people help, researchers have focused on